Conservation Areas are areas of special architectural or historic interest.

 If you are planning to demolish any building larger than 115 cubic metres in a Conservation Area you will need to apply for permission on the appropriate form.

 These restrict the extent of minor works which you can carry out without planning permission.
 For example, if your property is not Listed, then like for like replacement of external features such as doors, windows and roof materials will not require planning permission.
 However, any alteration to the materials, design or dimensions will and you should use the appropriate form.
-There is no charge for a planning application that is required purely because of the restrictions imposed by an Article 4 Direction.
+If you are proposing to replace your windows in a Conservation Area which is subject to an Article 4 Direction and wish to understand what is meant by a "like for like" replacement, please see our Guidance Note.

 Grants are available for re-instating lost architectural features such as windows and doors on historic buildings in Conservation Areas.